joshbruce/fourth-earth-raw/public/content.md

 Character A just arrived at the gates of a fairly safe and mundane town.
 Character A wants to go to the inn 1 kilometer away.
 Of the following implementations, tend toward the first:

 1. There’s a 10 percent chance something interesting will happen in that distance over time. [.1d10](one ten-sided die) is rolled, nothing interesting happens and character A arrives at the inn without incident.
 The walk took less than 1 minute real-time and roughly 15 minutes game-time.
 2. 1 kilometer will be roughly 1,200 steps.
 Each step will be given a difficulty based on terrain, distractions caused by the surroundings (the smell of pastries), and crowd density.
-The players wait as difficulty calculations are made for each step, if difficulty is 1 or higher, players reduce difficulties and roll dice, followed by narration of outcomes along with detailed descriptions of every shopfront.
+The players wait as difficulty calculations are made for all 1,200 steps, if difficulty is 1 or higher, players reduce difficulties and roll dice, followed by narration of outcomes along with detailed descriptions of every shopfront.
 This could take 1 hour real-time and cover the same 15 minutes game-time.

 Both versions track the character from the gates to the inn with the possibility of something interesting happening between here and there.
 Both also *feel* very different from the player perspective.